Countries Offering Digital Nomad Visas: The Full List

 • Application method: Online through the Directorate of Immigration website

-• Pathway to residency: The digital nomad visa does not lead to permanent residency or citizenship in Iceland
+• Pathway to residency: The digital nomad visa does not lead to permanent residency or citizenship in Ireland

 • Useful contacts: Directorate of Immigration